Slowing metabolism when I hit 30?

-I'm a 22 year old woman.
+I'm a 22-year-old woman.
 Many of my friends in their late 20s and early 30s (and older) have been warning me about an inevitable metabolism slow-down and subsequent weight gain around my 30th birthday.
 They say, "You just wait.
 When I was your age, I sat around all day eating pizza and I never gained a pound.
 Now I can't lose weight no matter what I do."

 I am sure there's some truth to this, but I DON'T sit around eating pizza all day.
 I run three to four times a week and eat very healthfully.
 Will these habits ease the slowing down of my metabolism?
 Or should I expect some weight gain no matter what I do (as they say will happen)?

 — Slim 'n healthy, and wants to stay that way

 Dear Slim 'n healthy, and wants to stay that way,

-Gaining weight after your twenties is not inevitable, but many women (and men) do see the scale tilt upwards as they move into later adulthood.
-As your friends warn, it's true that metabolism slows as we get older.
-The aging process depletes muscle while increasing fat deposits.
-Fat burns fewer calories than muscle, so as your body's proportion of muscle shrinks your metabolism slows down as well.
+Gaining weight after your twenties isn’t inevitable, but many people do notice some weight gain as they transition into later adulthood.
+As your friends shared, it's true that metabolism slows as people get older.
+This is because the aging process depletes muscle while increasing fat deposits.
+Fat burns fewer calories than muscle, so as the body's proportion of muscle shrinks, metabolism slows down as well.
 In addition, the mitochondria (which provide energy in the body's cells) both decrease in number and change in composition, contributing to this decrease in skeletal muscle mass.

-Continuing to exercise regularly and eat well is the best way to stay healthy overall.
-However, you can't stop the clock, and it's also good to have reasonable expectations about growing older, even if that means adding a few pounds.
-Here's to building healthy habits for life!Alice!
+Continuing to be physically active and eating well is a great way to keep the body going overall.
+Because you can't stop the clock, it's also helpful to have reasonable expectations about growing older.
+Here's to building healthy habits for life!